nicoaira/CAS-EXPAR-Designer/README.md

 ___

-The main drawback of EXPAR is the high background amplification, produced by the nonspecific trigger of the reaction.
+The main drawback of EXPAR is its high background amplification, produced by the nonspecific trigger of the reaction.
 A well performing design is the one in which the positive sample amplifies in a relative short time, and the negative sample (no template control) yields a signal after a long time.
 A study have found that a good design of the Template X'-X' is key for obtaining a well performing reaction ([Jifeng Qian et al, 2012](https://pubmed.ncbi.nlm.nih.gov/22416064/)).
-In this paper, the authors measure the performance of 384 templaete-X'-X' to create a dataset that is later used for training two different classifiers.
+In this paper, the authors measured the performance of 384 templaete-X'-X' to create a dataset that was later used for training two different classifiers.
 One based is based on a SVM using a position weight matrix and the other uses a RELIEF attribute evaluation with Naïve Bayes classification.

 ___